 Tapiwa Chatikobo: Fragmented Lands, Resilient Strategies: Livestock Farming in Post-Reform Zimbabwe

 Chatikobo explored how livestock producers in Zimbabwe’s Matobo District adapt to fragmented rangelands following the 2000 land reform.
 The subdivision of large ranches into smaller A1 and A2 farms has restricted mobility, undermining traditional drought management strategies.
 Farmers have responded through extensification (movement via social networks or lease grazing) and intensification (feeding and water investments), though these require resources not available to all.
 As livestock herds rebuild, communal arrangements are eroding, leading to greater social differentiation.
-Chatikobo warned that extensification options are shrinking due to land saturation and privatization, making future reliance on costly intensification inevitable, and urged policies that sustain collective mobility and local cooperation.
+Chatikobo warned that extensification options are shrinking due to land saturation and privatization, making future reliance on costly intensification inevitable, and argued for policies that sustain collective mobility and local cooperation.

 Discussion